Integrated Science Instrument Module

 ISIM is the spacecraft chassis and instruments that take the light from the main mirror and convert that into the science data that is then sent back to Earth.
 The other two major sections of the JWST are the Optical Telescope Element (OTE) (mirrors and their structure) and the Spacecraft Element (SE), which includes the spacecraft bus and sunshield.
 ISIM has a mass of 1400 kg (3086 lb), about 23% of the mass of the JWST.

 The infrared camera instrument integrated with ISIM passed its thermal tests in early 2016.
 ISIM underwent intense thermal cold testing in late 2015 to early 2016.
-NIRcam is extremely important to JWST, because it's not only a sensitive infrared camera, but it is also used to adjust the alignment of the main mirror segments.
+NIRcam is extremely important to JWST, because it is not only a sensitive infrared camera, but it is also used to adjust the alignment of the main mirror segments.
 The tests were very positive because NIRcam showed it was very stable through vibration and thermal testing.
 NIRcam was installed into ISIM in March 2014, and then underwent integration and testing after that, as the telescope was readied for its originally planned 2019 launch.